The Judicial Branch

 Muslim-majority Percent Muslim Country Muslim Population ---------------------- ---------- ------------- Indonesia 87.2% 204.8 million Pakistan 96.4% 178.0 million Nigeria ~50% 93.8 million *Iran 99.7% 74.8 million Turkey 98.6% 74.6 million Egypt 90% 73.8 million Algeria 98.2%-plus 40.4 million *Sudan 97.0% 39.0 million Morocco 99% 32.3 million *Iraq 98.9% 31.1 million Afghanistan 99.8% 29.0 million Uzbekistan 96.5% 26.8 million Saudi Arabia 97.1% 25.4 million *Yemen 99.0% 24.0 million *Syria 90% 20.8 million Niger 98.3% 19.5 million Malaysia 61.4% 17.1 million Mali 95% 15.6 million Senegal 95.9% 14.5 million Burkina Faso 60.5% 11.2 million Tunisia 99.8% 11.1 million *Somalia 98.9% 9.2 million Bangladesh 86.3% 8.8 million Kazakhstan 70.2% 8.8 million Azerbaijan 98.4% 8.7 million Guinea 84.2% 8.6 million Chad 58% 7.8 million Tajikistan 99.0% 7.0 million *Libya 96.6% 6.3 million Jordan 93.8% 6.3 million Kyrghystan 88.8% 4.9 million Turkmenistan 93.3% 4.8 million Palestinian Territories 97.5% 4.3 million Mauritania 100% 4.1 million Sierra Leone 71.5% 4.1 million United Arab Emirates 76.0% 3.5 million Kuwait 74.1% 2.6 million Oman 87.7% 2.5 million Lebanon 59.7% 2.5 million Albania 58.8% 1.8 million Bosnia-Herzegovina 50.7% 1.7 million Gambia 95.3% 1.6 million Kosovo 95.6% 1.5 million Qatar 77.5% 1.1 million Bahrain 70.2% 866,000 Djibouti 97% 853,000 Comoros 98.3% 785,000 Guinea Bissau 50% 705,000 Western Sahara 99.6% 528,000 Maldives 100% 309,000 Brunei 67% 295,000 Mayotte 98.8% 197,000 Cocos (Keeling) Islands 80% less than 1,000

-Note that neither Indonesia nor Pakistan is on the 'list of seven'.
+Note that neither Indonesia nor Pakistan is on the 'list of seven' --- two countries with many instances of Muslim terrorism.

 If you want a table sorted in some other way (for example by Muslim percent of world population or Muslim percent of world Muslim population), I will leave that to someone else to compile.
 I think these two tables should do for most considerations of the 'U.S. more-thorough vetting' matter.